 Manali is a gorgeous Himalayan hill station in Kullu Valley and an immensely sought after holiday spot in India.
 The hill station is well known for its snow-clad peaks in winters as well as adventure activities like trekking and white water rafting.
 Manali is also the doorway to Ladakh.

 While in Manali, check out its popular attractions like the Rohtang Pass, Beas Kund, Vashist Hot Water Springs, Solang Valley, and enjoy adventure sports like paragliding, rock climbing and hiking.
+Among the various road trips in India, Delhi to Manali is surely an incredible journey.
+Scroll below to read through all the details you need to know.

 Best Time To Visit